yousifelhady/udacity_trivia_api_project/README.md

 ## Pre-requisites to run the project

-1. Python3 should be installed at your machine
+1. Python 3.7 should be installed at your machine
 2. Clone the project's repo
-3. Navigate to '/backend' and install all project's dependencies by running this command at your CMD:
+3. Navigate to `'/backend'` and install all project's dependencies by running this command at your CMD:
 ```bash
   pip install -r requirements.txt
 ```
+##### Key Dependencies

+- [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
+Flask is required to handle requests and responses.

+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight postgres database.

+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 4. In order to run the application, type these commands at your CMD:
 ```bash
   set FLASK_APP=flaskr